Swiss Life and its employees support people in need and a large number of meaningful projects, be this with charitable

 Swiss Life in Switzerland

-In Switzerland the Perspectives Foundation funds domestic charitable initiatives in the fields of health, science, education, culture and sport, focusing on integration and education.
-The foundation was created on the occasion of Swiss Life’s 150th anniversary in 2005 and has donated to date just over CHF 1.2 million a year.
-In 2013 it supported a total of 102 projects.
-It is expected that a similar number of organisations will be supported in 2014 too with contributions of around CHF 1.5 million.
+In Switzerland, the “Perspectives” Foundation funds domestic charitable initiatives in the fields of health, science, education, culture and sport, focusing on integration and education.
+The foundation was created on the occasion of Swiss Life’s 150th anniversary in 2005 and to date has donated CHF 1.3 to 1.5 million a year.
+In 2014, it supported a total of 128 projects.
+It is expected that a similar number of organisations will be supported in 2015 too, with grants amounting to approximately CHF 1.5 million.

 Swiss Life in France

 Swiss Life in France has had its own foundation, the Fondation Swiss Life, since 2009.
 The foundation supports, among others, the Institut Curie (a cancer research institute and hospital) and the Association France Alzheimer (providing training for Alzheimer patients).
 It has provided funding for concerts and art exhibitions for people in nursing homes, sick children and patients with dementia.
 It has also supported charitable projects run by Swiss Life employees for disabled children and children with leukaemia.

 Swiss Life in Germany